 Bonus: Videos for Scroll Saw Tips and Tricks

-The best way to make a book safe is with a scroll saw, but what if you haven't used one before, or haven't used one since high school woodshop?
+The best way to make a book safe is with a scroll saw, but what if you haven't used one since high school woodshop, or haven't ever used one at all?
 Mustache Mike's Scroll Saw Tips is a great series on selecting blades, making turns and corners, cutting straight, and more.

 The Biggest Tip to Keep in Mind:

 This applies to all instructions on this site: just because this is the best method I've come up with, doesn't mean it's the best method, period.
 Part of crafting is taking a technique and making it your own, figuring out new and better ways to do things in the process.
-I made these tutorials because I thought I had figured out a better way to do them, and I'm sure you'll come up with your own ways that are even better.
+I made these tutorials because I thought I had figured out a better way to make book safes, and I'm sure you'll come up with your own ways that are even better.